Importance of Water in Economics: Uses, Pollution, and Sustainable Growth Research Paper

 Pollution of water is simply defined as contamination of water.
 Substances which pollute water are most of the times chemicals.
 These chemicals alter the quality of water by adding some components, which can be or are harmful to human beings, animals, and the entire ecosystem.
 There are quite a number of pollutants, which can cause harm to surrounding water bodies like lakes and ponds.
 Some of the pollutants include soil, nutrients, and microorganisms (as we shall see below).

-Water is required in every activity that man does as long as he is living.
+Water is required in every activity that people do as long as they are living.
 Therefore, we can discuss the uses of water under the different activities.
 The primary categories in which we can classify water use is industrial use, municipal use and in agriculture.
 Below are some of the uses of water in the different fields.
+The use of water is related to all sectors of human activity including industrial use, agriculture, various services, health care sector, and other branches where people work and technological processes that work due to water supplies.

 “The average American uses a hundred gallons of water just at home every day; Aylito Binayo makes do with two and a half gallons” (p3).